richie5um/vscode-statusbar-json-path/README.md

 * Switched clipboard package - thanks to floatdrop
 * Fixed issue with slashes preceeding quotes
 * Fixed issue with file detection - thanks to Outrigger047
+* Support for more special characters - thanks to Nuaduwodan

 ## Known Issues